Deco&Design

 Wooden lace

-Pascal Oudet is a Frenchman who, thanks to his training as an engineer, manages to combine technique with art, resulting in objects of particular finesse and delicacy.
-Oudet began his journey into the world of art after completing his engineering studies.
-Inspired by the effects of nature on the texture of wood and stone, he began to seek solutions to reproduce these effects.
+Pascal Oudet is a Frenchman who, thanks to his training as an engineer, succeeds in combining technique with art, resulting in objects of particular finesse and delicacy.
+Oudet began his journey into the art world after completing his engineering studies.
+Inspired by the effects of nature on the texture of wood and stone, he began to search for solutions to reproduce these effects.

 The artist uses wood from the Grenoble area, where he lives and works.
-His works initially start as a clear project after which everything evolves, the object takes over the project, developing according to its own laws.
-Imagination drives the tools, resulting in a work of art of remarkable finesse.
+His works start initially as a clear project after which everything evolves, the object takes over the project, developing according to its own laws.
+Imagination rules the instruments, resulting in a work of art of remarkable finesse.

 Pascal says he found some of his inspiration in forests and rocks.
-Sun, rain and frost act on the surface of the wood, revealing its internal structure.
+Sun, rain, frost act on the surface of the wood to reveal its internal structure.
 He works with these characteristics, trying different surface treatments to reveal the character of the wood.
-He chooses very carefully the wood from which he creates very thin pieces which, by sandblasting, turn into lace.
+He carefully chooses the wood from which he creates very thin pieces which, when sandblasted, become lace.

-His training as an engineer helps him use other technologies to complete his work.
-He uses the technique of burning wood or bleaching it by oxygenation.
-This produces special colours and textures.
-He also stains the wood to create works with personality, impressive wooden lace objects.
+His training as an engineer allows him to use other technologies to complete his work.
+He uses the technique of burning wood or bleaching it with oxygen.
+This gives him special colors and textures.
+He also colors the wood to obtain works with personality, impressive wooden lace objects.

 diabolo